alexvolok/alexvolok.github.io/privacy.md

 Cookies are used for:
  - The measurement of the performance of web page loading in order to improve the performance and user experience of the Site.
- - Better understanding of which content brings and interest and for a further improvement of the content.
+ - Better understanding of which content brings an interest and how the content can be improved.